IgnacioGarcia198/RickAndMortyCharacters/README.md

 - Deeper cleanup of dependencies (some modules may have dependencies they don't need)
 - Error reporting (logging errors to a file for example)
 - App settings (like enabling error logging)
+- Build scripts can be further abstracted to plugins
+- Some colors need to be adapted to the theme to keep better consistency